Bobby-Mack1/Bobby-Mack1.github.io/_posts/2025-01-05-Association-Rule-Learning.md

 ### Results <a name="overview-results"></a>

-Interestingly, the strongest relationship existed between two products labelled as "gifts" - this is useful information for the category managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.
+Interestingly, the strongest relationship existed between two products labelled as "gifts" - this is useful information for the store managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.

-We also saw some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.
+We also saw some strong relationships between French wines, and other French wines - which again is extremely useful for store managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.

 Another interesting association is between products labelled "small".
 At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!